 Belarus’s Lukashenko jailed election rivals and mocked women as unfit to lead.
-One is now leading the opposition.
+Now one is leading the opposition.

 But the campaign for the Aug.
-9 vote may be remembered as the time when Lukashenko’s authoritarian grip — and his out-of-touch attitudes on everything from female leadership to fighting the covid-19 pandemic — began to slip.
+9 vote may be remembered as the time when Lukashenko’s authoritarian grip — and his out-of-touch attitudes on everything from female leadership to fighting the coronavirus pandemic — began to slip.

-Opposition groups have united behind his main challenger, Svetlana Tikhanovskaya, a shy 37-year-old language teacher.
-She only took up the presidential bid after her husband, popular vlogger Sergei Tikhanovsky, was arrested two days after announcing he planned to run for president.
+Opposition groups have united behind his main challenger, Svetlana Tikhanovskaya, a shy, 37-year-old language teacher.
+She took up the presidential bid only after her husband, popular vlogger Sergei Tikhanovsky, was arrested two days after announcing he planned to run for president.

+Journalists threatened and detained as countries on multiple continents restrict coronavirus coverage

-The European Union's foreign policy chief, Josep Borrell, said July 14 that Belarusian authorities have failed to ensure a fair election, citing “the seemingly arbitrary exclusion of candidates.”
+The European Union’s foreign policy chief, Josep Borrell, said on July 14 that Belarus authorities have failed to ensure a fair election, citing “the seemingly arbitrary exclusion of candidates.”

-At least 700 opposition supporters and activists, as well as at least 17 journalists, have been detained since May according to Belarusian human rights group Vyasna.
+At least 700 opposition supporters and activists, as well as at least 17 journalists, have been detained since May, according to the Belarus human rights group Vyasna.

-Rights groups and others also warn that Lukashenko has used any means to stay in power.
+Rights groups and others also warn that Lukashenko has used extreme means to stay in power.
 In the past, these have included “manipulated elections and arbitrary decrees,” according a State Department report last year.

-Opposition energized
+Opposition buzzing

 Still, there is a new energy among Lukashenko’s long-demoralized critics.

-Some of it comes from Tikhanovskaya’s husband, who dubbed Lukashenko a “cockroach” who should be squashed.
-People began to turn up a rallies waving bedroom slippers often used to swat the pest.
+Some of it comes from Tikhanovskaya’s husband, who dubbed Lukashenko a “cockroach” that should be squashed.
+People began to turn up at rallies waving bedroom slippers, often used to swat the pests.

-And some of the opposition buzz is due to Lukashenko, whose glaring missteps over the coronavirus have dented his support.
+And some of the opposition buzz is due to Lukashenko, whose glaring missteps over the novel coronavirus have dented his support.

-He ridiculed the covid-19 pandemic as “psychosis” and eschewed a lockdown, even as doctors struggled to fight the virus without adequate protective equipment.
-Lukashenko said that drinking vodka, taking a sauna or working in the fields driving tractors would protect against covid-19 — although he later tried to disavow the comments.
+He ridiculed the coronavirus pandemic as “psychosis” and eschewed a lockdown, even as doctors struggled to fight the virus without adequate protective equipment.
+Lukashenko said that drinking vodka, taking a sauna or working in the fields driving tractors would protect against covid-19, the disease caused by the coronavirus — although he later tried to disavow the comments.

-As the election nears, there are fears that Lukashenko will turn to the familiar tactics he used in past votes: violently crushing street protests and jailing more opposition figures.
+As the election nears, there are fears that Lukashenko will turn to tactics he used in past votes: violently crushing street protests and jailing more opposition figures.

-In the end, he may emerge further weakened and tarnished, leaving Belarus more vulnerable to pressure from its powerful ally, Russia, over energy prices and efforts to closer political integration.
+In the end, he may emerge further weakened and tarnished, leaving Belarus more vulnerable to pressure from its powerful ally, Russia, over energy prices and closer political integration.

-Tikhanovskaya joined forces with Lukashenko’s other strongest rivals, former banker Victor Babariko, currently in jail with his son Eduard on fraud charges that he claims are politically motivated; and a former ambassador to the United States, Valery Tsepkalo, founder of a high tech business park, who was denied registration.
+Tikhanovskaya joined forces with Lukashenko’s other strongest rivals, former banker Viktor Babariko, currently in jail with his son Eduard on fraud charges that he claims are politically motivated; and a former ambassador to the United States, Valery Tsepkalo, founder of a high-tech business park, who was denied registration.

-Women leading the fight
+Women lead the fight

-The public faces of the opposition are now women: Tikhanovskaya, Babariko’s campaign manager Maria Kolesnikova, and Tsepkalo’s wife Veronika.
+The public faces of the opposition are now women: Tikhanovskaya; Babariko’s campaign manager, Maria Kolesnikova; and Tsepkalo’s wife, Veronika.

 Lukashenko last month boasted that he personally ordered the arrest of vlogger Tikhanovsky, saying he “gave the signal.”

 “Did I do something wrong?
-I was worried about my country, which I am still answer for,” Lukashenko at political meeting, parts of which were aired on state television.
+I was worried about my country, which I still answer for,” Lukashenko said at a political meeting, parts of which were aired on state television.
 “And I will always answer for it, in any capacity.”

-The blogger apparently got under his skin — not just because of the “cockroach” quip.
-The popular YouTube channel portrayed the struggles of ordinary Belarusians trying to eke out a living.
+The vlogger Tikhanovsky apparently got under the president’s skin — not just because of the “cockroach” quip.
+His popular YouTube channel portrayed the struggles of ordinary Belarusans trying to eke out a living.

-Tikhanovskaya recently sent her two children, aged 4 and 10, out of the country after receiving anonymous threats.
+Tikhanovskaya recently sent her two children, ages 4 and 10, out of the country after receiving anonymous threats.
 Her campaign promises to release all political prisoners and hold a new election open to all.

 “The question is, what kind of country do we live in?” said Veronika Tsepkalo.
 “We can’t clap.
 We can’t make a chain of solidarity.
 We can’t go on a bike ride.
 We can’t stay silent,” she said, referring to previous protest actions that were dispersed by riot police.
 “Maybe we won’t be able to breathe soon.